Skip to main content

 • Measures visual stability by quantifying unexpected layout movements

-• reserve space for images/ads to prevent content from jumping during load
+• reserve space for images, ads, and embeds to prevent content from shifting during load

 More in Web Development